 Programs

-We work across juvenile facilities and the wider community, offering mentorship from lived-experience leaders, court and reentry advocacy, strengths-based case management, and family-centered programs that empower and uplift.
+We serve youth in juvenile facilities and the broader community by providing lived-experience mentorship, court and reentry advocacy, strengths-based case management, and family-centered programs that promote stability and empowerment.

-We offer workshops for youth, families, schools, and community partners that unpack the pipeline to prison—how school pushout, poverty, trauma, and outside influences like guns, gangs, and adult influencers contribute to incarceration.
+We offer workshops for youth, families, schools, and community partners that examine the school to prison pipeline.
+These sessions explore how school pushout, poverty, trauma, and outside influences such as guns, gangs, and adult influencers contribute to incarceration.
 Our goal is to equip youth and communities with tools to interrupt this cycle.

 We show up in court for the youth and families we serve—offering advocacy, working with public defenders, and providing judges with context that highlights each young person’s strengths and alternatives to detention.